DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/5_aspnetid.md

 Given the variety of requirements and different approaches to using ASP.NET Core Identity, our template deliberately does not provide those features.
-The intent of this template is to be a starting point to which you you can add the features you need from ASP.NET Core Identity, customized according to your requirements.
+The intent of this template is to be a starting point to which you can add the features you need from ASP.NET Core Identity, customized according to your requirements.
 Alternatively, you can [create a new project based on the ASP.NET Core Identity template](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-6.0&tabs=netcore-cli#create-a-web-app-with-authentication)